-Federal and private student loans are available to help students make up the difference between the money they have and the money they owe.
+Federal and private loans are available to help students make up the difference between the money they have and the money they owe.
 Make sure to compare loan options based on interest rates, repayment terms, and whether the rates are variable or fixed.

 Generally speaking, you’ll start by choosing a lender or applying to receive multiple loan options through a service like LendingTree.
 Once you’ve nailed down a loan offer to move forward with, you’ll be able to upload any required documents right from your home computer.

 Your lender may ask for the following documentation:

 Once you supply all the documentation your lender requires, you may need to wait a couple of weeks to receive a decision on your pending student loan.
 In the meantime, you can continue planning your college education or try to earn more money to lighten your load.

 While waiting a few weeks for approval can be stressful, it doesn’t always take that long to receive a response regarding your loan application.
 You may only need to wait a few days to hear whether you’re approved for the funds you need for school.
 And once you’re approved, the rest of the process is simple.